Search Results for

 Direct Platform Data file: DPD_Filename.xml - XML file signature does not match.

-A graphic displaying the out put of the Scan Read Compare option.
+A graphic displaying the output of the Scan Read Compare option.

 After the compare operation has been completed the two success messages are displayed.
 The first one indicates tha the PCR information matched against the system.
 The second message indicates that all the components information matched against the systems.